 Let’s assume you’re a healthy adult living in a household with other healthy adults.
 To optimize the water heater’s temperature for this assumed household, start by setting the temperature to 120 degrees.
 Then, if you’re not satisfied, increase the temperature in ten-degree increments until you’ve found your optimal water temperature.

 What is the Most Environmentally Friendly Water Heater Temperature?

 According to the EPA (Environmental Protection Agency), the optimal water heater setting for a happier planet and safe usage is 120 degrees Fahrenheit.
 However, water heaters still account for about 17 percent of your home’s energy bill (DirectEnergy.com).
 Moreover, as mentioned earlier, for every ten degrees over 120, you will increase your energy consumption by three to five percent.

 Still, Having Trouble?
 Contact General Service Plumbing

 Suppose you have trouble either figuring out your ideal temperature or with the actual process of changing the heat for your water heater.
-In that case, you can always reach out to us here at General Service Plumbing.
+In that case, you can always contact us at General Service Plumbing.
 We employ some of the best water heater technicians in the state.
-So, don’t hesitate to contact us!
+So don’t hesitate to contact us!
 We’re always here to help!